 For more information about applying to the MS program, kindly visit the Yale Graduate School of Arts and Sciences website.

 Like the PhD, the MS in Public Health is offered through the department’s affiliation with the Graduate School of Arts and Sciences.
-The doctoral committee and the director of graduate studies are responsible for overseeing the progress of these students.
+The Graduate Studies Executive Committee and the director of graduate studies are responsible for overseeing the progress of these students.
 For more information, please contact the Melanie Elliot at 203-785-6383.